 Washing laundry in cold water is not only beneficial for the environment, but it also prolongs the life of your clothes.
 However, running a laundry cycle in hot water about once a week will kill off any bacteria hiding in the interior.
 Bedsheets and towels are actually best washed in hot water, so killing bacteria should be a good enough motivation to do a load of linens each week.

 How many times have you thrown in a load of laundry, then went to bed or left to run a few errands?
-I’m definitely guilty of this, and it’s never pleasant to pull soggy, mildewed clothes out of the washer.
-Leaving wet clothes to sit for hours (or even days…) creates a breeding ground for bacteria and will allow mold to grow inside your machine.
+It’s never pleasant to pull soggy, mildewed clothes out of the washer.
+Leaving wet clothes to sit for hours (or even days) creates a breeding ground for bacteria and allows mold to grow inside your machine.

-Set timers on your phone so that you can be reminded when your laundry finishes!
-It might even be helpful to set a goal to not start any loads after 8 p.m. so that you won’t forget about the clothes in the washer before you go to bed, or end up waking up in the middle of the night to switch over the laundry!
+Set timers on your phone so that you're reminded when your laundry finishes.
+It might even be helpful to set a goal to not start any loads after 8 p.m. so that you won’t forget about the clothes in the washer before you go to bed, or end up waking up in the middle of the night to switch over the laundry.

-While it sure feels good to dump various detergents, stain removers, and fabric softeners into the washing machine to freshen the laundry, they could actually be contributing to the reduced efficacy of your machine.
+While it sure feels good to dump various detergents, stain removers, and fabric softeners into the washing machine to freshen the laundry, they could be contributing to the reduced efficacy of your machine.
 The buildup of the excess products can clog your drain and stick to the interior walls.
-That soap surplus remaining inside of the machine could also ruin your clothes because when combined with the added detergent, the excess soap will quickly degrade the material.
+That soap surplus remaining inside of the machine could also ruin your clothes.
+When combined with the added detergent, the excess soap will quickly degrade the material.

 Most newer models of washing machines are high-efficiency certified, which means they reduce the amount of water and energy needed to do a load of laundry when compared to conventional washers.
 High-efficiency detergent is specially formulated to support this eco-friendly function in your washer.

 It might seem like a chore to have to maintain your washing machine beyond the laundry sorting, washing, drying, and folding, but it is definitely worth it.
-Make sanitizing your machine a habit to not only curb smells and bacteria, but also keep your clothes in better condition and prolong the life of your washer.
+Make sanitizing your machine a habit to curb smells and bacteria, keep your clothes in better condition, and prolong the life of your washer.